-- Original home owner association fees - “HOA fee” – good standing certificate if the real property is subject to a condominium regime.
+- Original certificate of good standing from the building association if the property is subject to the horizontal property regime.

-- Registry tax: paid by the seller and buyer evenly (1% of the price of the real property).
+- Withholding tax: Paid by the seller (1% of the property value).

-- Transfer and appraisal certificates: paid by the seller.
+- Certificate of Delivery and Unencumbered Property: Paid by the seller.

-- Registry rights: paid by the buyer (0.5% of the value of the business).
+- Registration right: Paid by the buyer (0.5% of the business value).